usnistgov/feasst/buildtemplate/dev.rst

 * a.
 This version changes if the documentation changes but the source code is the same.
 * And the version control id is "g" for GitHub, for example, followed by the commit hash.

-Although all efforts are made for restart files to be backwards compatible, they can only be guaranteed to be backwards for the same version x.y.z.
+Although all efforts are made for restart files to be backwards compatible, they may only be compatible for the same version x.y.z.

 Branch policies
 ###############